 An invitation to the seafood community to take on board that IIU is as serious as IUU

 For decades the fishing community has deployed tremendous energy to alert and fight against IUU – Illegal, Unreported and Unregulated fishing.
-This issue costs between 10 to 20 billion dollars and is constantly present in fisheries discussions, conferences and articles.
+This issue costs between 10 and 20 billion dollars and is constantly present in fisheries discussions, conferences and articles.
 However, another phenomenon has equally disastrous consequences, reaching the proportions of a scourge: IIU, the Ignored, Invisible and Unrecognised women in the androcentric seafood industry.
 IIU has received very little attention, despite its great social, environmental and economic cost.
 This 8th march, International Women’s Day, we would like to invite our community, stakeholders and leaders to appropriate IIU with the same strength, concern, and budget resources that have been given to IUU.

 The social, environmental and economic impacts of illegal and related fisheries are abysmal.
 In order to work against it, international communities have deployed massive energy and funds the past decade.
 To only mention a few actions: in 2001 the EU and FAO designed a plan of action to prevent, deter and eliminate IUU fishing: in 2002, the European Commission published its action plan for the eradication of IUU fishing; the High Seas Task Force, comprising a group of fisheries ministers and international NGOs, was established to develop an action plan designed to combat IUU fishing on the high seas.
 In the past 20 years, tens of conferences have focused on the impact of IUU and have developed many ways for eradicating it.
 The issue is has been embraced as so important, decisive and widespread that no one has any doubt about what the acronym IUU means.
 This became evidence and a rallying cry.